Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 <pre class="cblock">
 M141 S30
 M141 H3
+M141 P1 H4
 </pre>

 The first example sets the temperature of the chamber to 30^o^C and return control to the host immediately (*i.e.* before that temperature has been reached by the chamber).
-The second example specifies that chamber heater 0 uses heater 3.
+The second example specifies that chamber heater 0 (the default if no P parameter is given) uses heater 3.
+The third example specifies that chamber heater 1 uses heater 4.

 ### Notes

-M141 commands with H parameters would normally be used only in the config.g file.
+* M141 commands with H parameters would normally be used only in the config.g file.

-On the Duet 3 MB6HC you can configure up to 4 chamber heaters; on Duet 3 Mini 5+, 2 chamber heaters; on Duet 2 WiFi/Ethernet, 4 chamber heaters; on Duet 2 Maestro, 2 chamber heaters.
+* On the Duet 3 MB6HC and MB6XD you can configure up to 4 chamber heaters; on Duet 3 Mini 5+, 2 chamber heaters; on Duet 2 WiFi/Ethernet, 4 chamber heaters; on Duet 2 Maestro, 2 chamber heaters.

 ## M143: Maximum heater temperature